 Have you heard of Edinburgh’s festivals?
 Are they on your bucket list?

-I attended some festival events in partnership with Edinburgh Festivals, Visit Britain and Visit Scotland.
+Over the years I’ve attended some festival events in partnership with Edinburgh Festivals, Visit Britain and Visit Scotland.
 As always, opinions are my own (like you need me to tell you otherwise when I rave about Edinburgh all the time!).